 School Safety

 Lifeline Education Charter School (LECS) is committed to ensuring the safety and health of all students, staff, and visitors.
 Providing for and preserving a safe learning environment that is conducive for learning is paramount on the minds of LECS staff, faculty, and administration.
 As has been our history, LECS continues to be proactive in the goal of maintaining a safe and secure campus where "academic excellence" can be achieved.
-California public school districts are required to comply with California Education Code Section 32281, dealing with the preparation of school safety plans.
-The Comprehensive School Safety Plan addresses these requirements and includes violence prevention, emergency preparedness, traffic safety, crisis intervention, and wellness.
+California charter schools are required to comply with California Education Code 32282(a)(2)(A)-(L), dealing with the preparation of school safety plans.
+The School Safety Plan addresses these requirements and includes violence prevention, emergency preparedness, traffic safety, crisis intervention, and wellness.

 Visitors on School Campuses